Remanxnce/Leetcode-For-Script-API/README.md

 ### What qualifies you?

--I was taught how to code by [THE BOSS](https://github.com/THEBOSS9345) -I've been coding for about a year now.
+- I was taught how to code by [THE BOSS](https://github.com/THEBOSS9345)
+- I've been coding for about a year now.
--I've worked with the API and created a Bedrock Server, NEO PvP.
+- I've worked with the API and created a Bedrock Server, NEO PvP.
--I've worked with [Bedrock Protocol](https://github.com/PrismarineJS/bedrock-protocol) to create projects for private and independent use.
+- I've worked with [Bedrock Protocol](https://github.com/PrismarineJS/bedrock-protocol) to create projects for private and independent use.
--I have basic knowledge of HTTPS requests with the XBOX API.
+- I have basic knowledge of HTTPS requests with the XBOX API.